sonic2kk/steamtinkerlaunch/README.md

 ## Description
 _(by TaylorRoyal23 on [r/linux_gaming](https://www.reddit.com/r/linux_gaming/comments/ud58i2/comment/i6i3yf9/?utm_source=share&utm_medium=web2x&context=3))_

-`An incredible wrapper with a menu that lets you easily toggle and modify various settings for games on Linux.
+"An incredible wrapper with a menu that lets you easily toggle and modify various settings for games on Linux.
 Anything from proton versions, to startup and exit scripts, proton/dxvk/etc. settings, FSR, reshade, and even options for various tools like gamemode, replay-sorcery, gamescope, etc. Tons more too.
 I just set my default proton version to "steam tinker launcher" and then every game launches with a 2 second menu that allows you to easily change any of the settings.
 If you don't press any buttons it just goes with the defaults and launches the game.
-The menus can get a little confusing but it consolidates it all in one place and is way more simple than trying to remember dozens of commands for various settings that one might need.`
+The menus can get a little confusing but it consolidates it all in one place and is way more simple than trying to remember dozens of commands for various settings that one might need."

 ## How to use